drimpossible/ACM/README.md

 ## Generating GLDv2 Metadata

 * You can download GLDv2 preprocessed metadata from [this link]() directly.
-However, to reproduce this follow the below instructions:
+To reproduce this follow the below instructions:
 ```
 cd data_scripts/
 wget https://s3.amazonaws.com/google-landmark/metadata/train_clean.csv